Faculty & Contacts

 Paul Davis (Adjunct Faculty)

-Katie Connell RN, C-EFM, CLC (Adjunct Faculty/OB Clinical Instructor)
+Katie Connell, BSN, RN, C-EFM, CLC (Adjunct Faculty / OB Clinical Instructor)

 Katie completed her Bachelors in the Science of Nursing at Mt Carmel College of Nursing in 2004.
 She worked as a staff nurse for seven years in the Emergency Department at Mt Carmel East Hospital before transferring to Mt Carmel St Ann’s Labor and Delivery.
 Katie has worked as a Labor and Delivery nurse since 2011 and is currently at Mt Carmel East.
 She has been with the EMS program at Columbus State since 2013, where her focus is OB emergencies and OB clinical education.
 She has also worked as a part time, civilian, clinical instructor in OB for the City of Columbus Division of Fire since 2015.
 Katie is Certified in Electronic Fetal Monitoring, a Certified Lactation Counselor, and BLS/ACLS certified.